 I began freelance illustration in 1991 after graduating at Bristol Polytechnic.
 Since an MA at Kingston University in 1996 I have worked extensively for international newspapers and magazines, with literally hundreds if not thousands of contributions to publications such as The Economist, The Guardian, The Independent, Times Educational, The New York Times, Fortune, Le Monde, Libération, Courrier International, Der Freitag, Cicero, and many more.
 I also work for clients in Design, Advertising and Book publishing.

-My illustrations were featured in many publications including:
+My illustrations were featured in publications including:

 'Hand to Eye' by Angus Hyland and Roanne Bell, Laurence King Publishing, 2003